gnuradio/pybombs/README.md

 * gnuradio-default
     builds maint-3.8

+In the following instructions, the notation `{your recipe}` denotes your choice of recipe.

 ### Folder/directory (prefix) definition

-One of the main advantages of using PyBOMBS is the ability to specify a folder within the user's account to contain all the files associated with the build.
+One of the main advantages of using PyBOMBS is the ability to specify a folder/directory within the user's account to contain all the files associated with the build.
 That allows the user to delete that one folder/directory and thereby remove everything associated with the build.
 No system files are affected.

-In the following instructions, the notation `<base_folder>` denotes where to put the top level folder/directory.
+In the following instructions, the notation `{base_folder}` denotes where to put the top level folder/directory.
 For example <code>~/gr38</code>.
 See more information in the Prefixes section below.

 ### To run PyBOMBS: